SmartTensors/NMFk.jl/Readme.md

 **NMFk** has been applied in a wide range of real-world applications.
 The analyzed datasets include model outputs, experimental laboratory data, and field tests:

-- Climate modeling
+- Climate data and simulations
-- Watershed modeling
+- Watershed data and simulations
-- Aquifer modeling
+- Aquifer simulations
 - Surface-water and Groundwater analyses
 - Material characterization
 - Reactive mixing